 The National Security Education Program (NSEP) David L. Boren Graduate Fellowships offer study abroad opportunities for graduate students interested in geographic areas, languages, and other fields of study underrepresented in study abroad and critical to U.S. national security broadly defined.
-Students propose their own study plans; areas of study include Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
-Boren Fellows must commit to at least one year of federal government service following graduation from their program of study; see Service Examples for further information.
+Students propose their own study plans for Language study (required), research, or internship in Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
+Boren Fellows must commit to at least one year of federal government service following graduation from their program of study; see Service Examples and FAQ's for further information.
 Preference is given to students seeking one full year of academic study.

 U.S. citizens at the time of application;

-Currently matriculated or applying to a U.S. graduate program;
+Currently matriculated in or applying to a U.S. graduate program;

 - Up to $24,000/year or $12,000/semester for overseas study;